How to open a bank account in Lithuania

 If you want to move to Lithuania or have already landed within its borders, opening a bank account is an important step to take.
 Here is our guide on how to open a bank account in Lithuania.
 MisterTango is probably the simplest way to open a bank account in Lithuania, and it comes with a free MasterCard.
 It's open to anyone who lives in the EU and they also have corporate accounts.

-Documents to open a bank account in Slovenia
+Documents to open a bank account in Lithuania

 You will be required a series of documents when opening a bank account in Slovenia and the process should be straightforward: